 Getting checked regularly for STIs can also help to avoid giving the infection to someone else during sex.
 You can get tested for STIs at a sexual health clinic, GUM clinic or at certain GP surgeries.

 Sexually transmitted infections are fairly common, and whilst most does have any unpleasant symptoms, you still want to treat the infection as soon as possible.
 At OnlineClinic, you can order various highly effective medications used in the treatment of eight STIs (genital herpes, genital warts, gonorrhoea, chlamydia, non-specific urethritis, ureaplasma urealyticum, mycoplasma genitalium, trichomonas vaginalis).
-To order clinically proven medication in the UK, you must first complete a quick consultation, in order to be issued a prescription.
+To order medication in the UK, you must first complete a quick consultation, in order to be issued a prescription.
 You can buy STI treatments here through an online consultation to avoid booking and attending an appointment in person, especially when you're short on time.
-We provide this through a free, no obligation consultation, reviewed by one of our team of UK registered doctors before ordering the correct treatment and dosage for you.
+We provide this through a free, no obligation consultation, reviewed by one of our doctors before ordering the correct treatment and dosage for you.
 Treatment is always discreetly packaged and can be delivered the very next day.